Home

 Bargain Hunters look everywhere:

-Contact your friends and family to spread the word on what your looking for.
+Contact your friends and family to spread the word on what staging products your looking for.

 Check your local bulletin boards, some stores still have them.

 Must Read.
 This is "Networking" at its finest!
-The act of looking for staging props and furniture, to sell your home or investment house, is letting many people know that you are looking to buy some things (staging products) to sell something (sell a house).
+The act of looking for staging props and furniture, to sell your home or investment house, is letting many people know that you are looking to buy some household items (staging products) to sell something (sell a house).

 Word of mouth travels fast!